This post contains affiliate links. If you click on a link and make a purchase I earn a commission at no extra cost for you.

 Ticks are small, blood-sucking ectoparasites waiting for a suitable victim by questing in hiding places around your home, in your yard, out in parks and forests.
 They are virtually everywhere in nature throughout the world, wherever they find a suitable environment.
 As with most ectoparasites, ticks too can spread diseases to humans and pets.
 Eliminating tick populations can reduce the risk of tick-transmitted diseases.
 Here are some tips on how to reduce ticks in the yard, house, and garden and how to destroy their hiding and breeding places.

 How to reduce ticks in your yard?

 Keeping your yard clean and tidy and eliminating tick breeding grounds is the first step in promoting a tick-free environment.
 They may never be completely eradicated from your home and yard but you may reduce their numbers.

-Plant tick repelling plants.
+Grow plants that repel unwanted pests and ticks.
 Cut back trees and shrubs so that more sunlight reaches the ground.
 Ticks like it damp and cool.
 In a dry and sunny garden, they feel rather uncomfortable.
-All these are first steps to reduce ticks in your garden and home.
+All these are the first steps to reduce ticks in your garden and home.
 Below are some more tips to reduce ticks in your yard.

 Keep your compound clean